-But this process also works in more immediate, less traditional settings.
+But this process also works in more immediate, less traditional settings too.

-On the basketball court, when down by 4 with 30 seconds left to go, instead of spending one of the 5 - 6 tasks you can juggle in your head at once on the fear of missing your shot, you'll instead be focusing on figuring out what defensive matchups the opposition has focused on.
+On the basketball court, when down by 4 with 30 seconds left to go, instead of spending one of the 5 - 6 tasks you can juggle in your head at once on the fear of missing your shot, you'll instead be focusing on figuring out what defensive matchups the opposition has used and thinking about how you can maximise your chances of getting the ball in a good position off an inbound play.

-What coach had told you about the play, and then beyond that, what to do if a particular screen failed to get you open, and which spaces would likely get you a free shot.
+You'll focus on what coach had told you about the play, and then beyond that, what to do if a particular screen failed to get you open, and which spaces would likely get you a free shot.